HEAVY MACHINERY PRO Logo

 Published on July 3, 2026 Category: Industry Guide 3 Min Read

 Choosing the right excavator is the difference between a project finishing ahead of schedule or sinking into a financial pit.
-With the influx of high-quality 95% new certified machinery from China in 2026, international buyers have more options than ever.
+With the influx of high-quality A1 certified machinery from China in 2026, international buyers have more options than ever.
 But more options mean more room for error.
 This industry report outlines the critical selection criteria for sourcing a suitable machine for your specific job site.

 1. Match Tonnage to Your Digging Depth and Space Constraints